-The method to calculate coupon is fairly straight forward.
-The coupon is calculated by multiplying the coupon rate by par value (also known as face value) of the bond.
+The method to calculate coupons is fairly straightforward.
+The coupon is calculated by multiplying the coupon rate by the par value (also known as face value) of the bond.
 The par value of a bond is the amount that the issuer agrees to repay to the bondholder at the time of maturity of the bond.
 In formula it can be written as follows:

 Coupon = Coupon Rate X Par Value

 Suppose Maxwell Ltd. has issued a bond at a par value of USD 500.00 & a coupon rate of 9% maturing in December 2024.